mtgjson/mtgjson-website/docs/data-models/legalities/index.md

 > ### gladiator
 >
-> If the card is legal in the [Gladiator](https://gladiator.blog/about-gladiator/) play format.
+> Legality of the card in the [Gladiator](https://gladiator.blog/about-gladiator/) play format.
 >
 > - **Type:** `string`
 > - **Introduced:** `v5.2.0`